Updated May 8, 2023

 Conclusion or Career Outlook

-Over the last one decade, the profile of software tester has undergone tremendous changes.
-Careers in Software Testing has become a show-stopper for several application/product implementations and business has realized the importance of structured testing of applications before release.
-Testing has created several levels and types and specialization in these various types of testing has increased the intrinsic value of a Careers in software testing.
+Over the last decade, software testers’ profiles have undergone tremendous changes.
+Careers in Software Testing has become a show-stopper for several application/product implementations, and business has realized the importance of structured testing of applications before release.
+Testing has created several levels and types, and specialization in these various types of testing has increased the intrinsic value of Careers in software testing.
 From being a monotonous test case executor, several career options have evolved in front of the testing community.
-Good knowledge in domain area of the application adds value to the testing professionals.
-There are ever living domains like BFSI, Telecom, Healthcare, manufacturing, embedded etc. Numbers of certifications are available for each of these areas where the tester can get them certified.
+Good knowledge in the domain area of the application adds value to testing professionals.
+There are ever-living domains like BFSI, Telecom, Healthcare, manufacturing, embedded, etc. Numbers of certifications are available for each area where the tester can get them certified.

 This has been a guide to Careers in Software Testing.
-Here we have discussed the Introduction, Education, Career Path in Software Testing, Job Positions, Salary etc.you may also look at the following article to learn more –
+Here we have discussed the introduction, education, career path in Software Testing, salary, and application areas in Software Testing.
+You may also look at the following articles to learn more –